 Data recording function on the thermometer SD memory card

 This thermometer has an SD card to record measured values.
 Pressing the "Set" adjusts several parameters, among others the measurement share.
 After setting the parameter, you can start recording data.
 To do this, press the "REC / Enter."
 On screen, you get the symbol "REC."
 Then press the "Logger".
 At that time, the data begins to be recorded on the SD card.
 In order to record the data, again press the key "Logger".
 If you then press the "REC / Enter" key for two seconds, the recording function is finished (the symbol "REC" disappears on the screen).
-Now you can insert the SD card into the card reader and connect the USB port of your PC.
-The file can be opened directly with Excel.

 Applications of the contact thermometer